certik/theoretical-physics/src/quantum/qft.rst

 This is called Lehmann-Symanzik-Zimmermann (LSZ) reduction formula.
-One obtains similar expressions for other fields as well (if there were different creation operators been in the initial and final states).
+One obtains similar expressions for other fields as well (if there were different creation operators between the initial and final states).
 We now need to calculate the interacting Green functions.

 Evaluation of the Interacting Green Functions